-No one wants to be that person … the one whose dog is barking in a hotel.
-Learn what to teach your dog before you travel, and tips to keep him quiet during your stay.
+No one wants to be that person … the one with barking dogs in a hotel.
+Learn what to teach your dogs before you travel together, and tips to keep him quiet during your stay!

 Not only would it be heartbreaking to think of your dog being that distressed.
 It would be embarrassing to know that you’re responsible for disturbing all the other guests.
 And it could be expensive if the hotel asks you and your dog to leave!

 Barking Dogs In Hotels Leads to Higher Pet Fees

 The real cost, though, could affect the entire pet travel community.
 Some places stop allowing pets because of dogs barking in the hotel room.

 Recently, a hotel manager asked to have his hotel listing removed from GoPetFriendly.com.
 When I asked why they were no longer pet friendly, this was his response:

 [Being pet friendly…] has cost us too much in guest satisfaction and in room rebates to other guests disturbed by barking dogs.
 This happens more often than we would like, and it’s pushed us to the brink.

 Over the years, I’ve railed against unreasonable pet fees.
 But I hadn’t considered the expense of dogs barking in hotels.

 The reimbursements required to satisfy disgruntled guests disturbed by anxious dogs are undoubtedly being spread across all pet travelers in the form of higher pet fees.
 And that’s only if the hotel doesn’t decide to stop welcoming pets altogether!